 Blood Glucose Monitoring and Management Strategies

-Managing type 2 diabetes means keeping an eye on blood sugar levels8.
-Over 537 million adults worldwide live with diabetes, with type 2 making up about 90%8.
-Doctors suggest using a glucose meter and HbA1c tests to control blood sugar.
+Managing type 2 diabetes involves monitoring blood sugar levels.
+Over 537 million adults worldwide live with diabetes, with type 2 making up about 90%.
+Doctors recommend using a glucose meter and HbA1c tests to manage blood sugar levels.

 Using a glucose meter to check blood sugar levels is key.
-The goal is to keep blood sugar under 180 mg/dL, especially after eating9.
-Levels over 125 mg/dL after fasting or over 180 mg/dL after eating are too high9.
-Continuous glucose monitoring (CGM) gives even more detailed data, helping make better treatment choices.
+The goal is to keep blood sugar under 180 mg/dL, especially after eating.
+Levels over 125 mg/dL after fasting or over 180 mg/dL after eating are too high.
+Continuous glucose monitoring (CGM) provides even more detailed data, enabling better treatment choices.

-Monitoring strategies might change for certain situations, like being NPO or on special diets9.
+Monitoring strategies may change for certain situations, such as being NPO (nil per os) or on a special diet.
 Stress or illness can also mean more frequent checks and changes to diabetes plans.

 Regular blood glucose checks and teamwork with healthcare providers are crucial.
-They help manage type 2 diabetes well and prevent serious problems8.
-Losing 5% to 10% of body weight can also greatly improve blood sugar control8.
+They help manage type 2 diabetes well and prevent serious problems.
+Losing 5% to 10% of body weight can also greatly improve blood sugar control.

 Nutritional Management and Dietary Interventions